 a crowd of tourists walking the nightlife streets of Pattaya City, Thailand

-Many of these women approach men of all ages in Pattaya, especially when they are at the bar, strike up some conversation, and take you for a ride for the money in your wallet.
-This is one of the most popular scams in Pattaya City.
+Many women approach men of all ages in Pattaya, especially when they are at the bar, have a conversation with you, and take you for a ride for the money in your wallet.
+This is one of the most popular scams in Pattaya.

 The conversation usually starts fun and flirty, then gets more serious, discussing things like they’re looking for love or have a sick family, and that’s why they work in this city, etc.

-Another form of this scam is the long-term romance scam, where some of these women in Pattaya start relationships with Western/European men, and instead of receiving money from them only that night, it turns into months or years!
+Another form of this scam is the long-term romance scam, where some of these women in Pattaya start relationships with Western and European men, and instead of receiving money from them only that night, it turns into months or years!

 How To Avoid: Be careful when engaging, understand that these women do this every night, and realize you’ll not likely find “love” in a sin city.